menacit/practical_cryptography_course/43-future.md

 cryptography libraries/toolkits.

-Most solutions opt to use them in unison with "traditional ciphers".
+Most solutions opt to use them in unison with "traditional ciphers", like "ECDHE-MLKEM" (X25519MLKEM768).

 ![bg right:30%](images/43-fusion_equipment.jpg)